 Beyond the slopes, Breckenridge has fat-tire biking, Nordic, and sledding fun galore.
 For those hankering for chef-prepared eats, the quaint town has plenty of restaurants with curbside options.
 While safety protocols have put the brakes on some of the town’s indoor offerings this winter, BreckCreate still has al fresco happenings for art enthusiasts as well.

 Midwest Lake Effect: Traverse City, Michigan

 Thanks to chilly air flowing in from Canada and a massive lake in its midst, the Wolverine State is graced with a skier’s No. 1 wish: plentiful snow.
-Roughly fifty resorts are scattered throughout Michigan, with several top-notch and family-friendly hills in the Traverse City environs.
+Roughly 50 resorts are scattered throughout Michigan, with several top-notch and family-friendly hills in the Traverse City area.
 What the Lower Peninsula lacks in vertical feet, it makes up for in Michigander hospitality.
 These folks are downright nice.

 For ski-in/ski-out fun, hunker down at beloved Crystal Mountain, or set up basecamp an hour-and-a-half outside the city at the state’s largest resort, Boyne Highlands.
-Parent’s Magazine ranked Crystal Mountain one of the “10 Best Winter Resorts for Families,” plus there’s night skiing for hardy types who aren’t averse to cold.
-Boyne Highlands, which boasts tubing, a zipline, and significant vertical by Lower Peninsula standards at 552 feet, is open to Ikon Passholders, season pass holders, and lodging guests this winter.
+Parents Magazine ranked Crystal Mountain one of the “10 Best Winter Resorts for Families,” plus there’s night skiing for hardy types who aren’t averse to cold.
+Boyne Highlands, which boasts tubing, a zipline, and a significant vertical by Lower Peninsula standards at 552 feet, is open to Ikon Passholders, season pass holders, and lodging guests.

 Ski reservations are often required and recommended.
 Suit up with extra layers in preparation for subzero temps and enjoy the gorgeous lake views from the snowy hilltops.